 In early 2009, after the financial crisis showed its face and everyone thought the financial system was falling apart, David Tepper – an expert in distressed assets – made one of the best trades of the recession.
 With impeccable timing and detailed analysis, he bought huge quantities of the severely depressed stocks of Citigroup (C) and Bank of America (BAC).
 At the time, there was a lot of concern that these banks would be nationalized.
 A few months later, at the end of the year, Citigroup tripled and Bank of America quadrupled in value from their earlier lows, earning Tepper’s hedge fund a $7 billion profit.

 Louis Bacon is famous for beating the CIA, the US president and other top government officials in predicting that Saddam Hussein would invade Kuwait back in the 1990s.
 So, he went long on oil and short on stocks and gained his hedge fund a return of 86%, as global oil supply froze, oil spiked and stocks plunged.
 Bacon, also, predicted that the US would quickly defeat Iraq and that the oil market would recover.
 His accurate predictions on market events around the Iraq war earned him numerous investors from all over the world and his hedge fund a 35% annual return for thirteen consecutive years.

-Dear TeleTrade Customers, Please note that there will be a change in the trading hours on CFD instruments on May 21, 2020 due to Ascension Day in Switzerland.
-Changes to trading sessions...
+Dear TeleTrade clients, Please note there will be changes to the trading schedule of CFD instruments on Monday, October 11th, 2021, due to the celebration of Thanksgiving Day in Canada.
+Changes to...